sg893052/sonic-buildimage/L3/Route_Consistency_Checker/Route_Consistency_Checker.md

   - Scan the routes in kernel by redirecting the output of "ip route show" and "ip neighbor show", by doing so for each Route: <RIF, Nexthop IP, Dest MAC> could be mapped in kernel.
   - Compare each route reachability information,
     - Log the discrepancy into a file or DB.
-    - If there is any discrepancy in RIF, nexthop IP then indicate FRR to del & add the route information, by issuing 'clear ip route' command.
-    - If there is any discrepancy in dest MAC then indicate OrchAgent to del & add the neighbor entry by issuing 'clear arp' command.

 Note: